uhSuiL/ATM-Cash-Predictor/README.md

   - all final implements: `model/__init__.py`
   - all related layers: `model/layer.py`
   - related utils: `model/utils.py` (including model loading&saving, visualize...)
-- `notebook/`: some examples for training or visualization
+- `notebook/`: some examples for training, clustering and visualization

 # Epilogue
 Though the project achieves the outcome, I'm not satisfied with it because of the defect of the training data